Democrats' impeachment report cites Trump obstruction and withholding aid, warns of 'grave harm'

 Nadler extended an invitation to Trump and his counsel to participate in Wednesday’s hearing, but the White House said Sunday that they declined the offer.
 The president is in London this week for the 2019 NATO summit.

-The report from the intelligence panel, chaired by Rep. Adam Schiff, D-Calif., comes after its members, along with lawmakers from the House Oversight and Foreign Affairs committees, conducted 17 closed-door interviews with key witnesses in the impeachment inquiry.
+The report from the intelligence panel comes after Intelligence Committee members, along with lawmakers from the House Oversight and Foreign Affairs committees, conducted 17 closed-door interviews with key witnesses in the impeachment inquiry.
 Before the Thanksgiving break, the Intelligence Committee then held public hearings with a dozen of those witnesses.

 It has not yet been decided how many hearings Judiciary might hold or what charges potentially might be wrapped into articles of impeachment.
 Some lawmakers have recently raised the possibility that other cases could be considered, such as those stemming from former special counsel Robert Mueller's report on Russian interference in the 2016 election.